aqsmith02/paper-betting-tracker/README.md

 - Pinnacle edge: Compares available odds against Pinnacle Sportsbook's vig-free probabilities rather than a consensus average.
 Pinnacle is widely considered a "sharp" bookmaker with efficient pricing, so this strategy assumes Pinnacle's odds represent true market value and looks for opportunities where other bookmakers offer significantly better payouts.
 - Random: Control strategy that randomly selects a small number of outcomes (0-5) and places bets on their best available odds, regardless of any mathematical analysis.
 This serves as a baseline to measure whether the analytical strategies actually outperform chance-based betting over time.

+## Data Files Types
+- *_bets.csv: A minimal file with only essential information for each bet placed.
+- *_full.csv: A file with all bookmakers and odds that were available, not just the odds of the bookmaker placed.

 ## Project Structure
 ```
 .